msturrus/msturrus.github.io/project1/README.md

 **branch1.html**: a simple narrative encounter with a museum guard.
 Depending on the skill chosen and a bit of luck the skill check will link the user to **winner.html** or **loser.html**.
 Alternately, the user can choose to play the minigame at **hallgame.html**

 **hallgame.html**:  A minigame that involves clicking different doors.
 There is a small chance (1/15) per door that the user will get caught and linked to **loser.html**.
 There is a larger chance (1/12) that each door will reveal the capsule and link the user to **winner.html**.
 Failing either of these, there is a click counter that links the user to **winner.html** once 20 doors have been clicked without getting caught.
 All links are preceded by a brief timeout.

+## Things Left To Do

+  --Complete the missing branches
+  --Code for ending flags/variables that influence multiple endings/generate ending details --Style/layout overhaul (CSS)
+  --Narrative expansion and amendments
+  --Code refactoring
+  --Adding images where they are appropriate